Grow Huge Bell Peppers with These Pro Tips!

-Growing peppers can be a real test of patience for even the seasoned gardener.
+Growing bell peppers can be a real test of patience for even the seasoned gardener.
 Sometimes it feels like we wait all season for the fruits to appear.
-Understandably, it’s quite discouraging when our plants only produce small peppers.
+Understandably, it’s quite discouraging when our plants only produce small bell peppers.

 So, how can we fix this?

-The best way to get big peppers is to make sure your plants are spaced far enough apart, that they aren’t getting over-watered, and to prune and fertilize them to promote fruit growth.
+The best way to get big bell peppers is to make sure your plants are spaced far enough apart, that they aren’t getting over-watered, and to prune and fertilize them to promote fruit growth.

 I’ll go over how to do all of these things in detail and explain the simple mistakes you might be making that are causing your peppers to produce small fruits.

-There are a couple of reasons why your pepper plants may not be producing the large fruits that you’re looking for.
+There are a couple of reasons why your bell pepper plants may not be producing the large fruits that you’re looking for.

 For starters, they may have been planted too early.
 Peppers aren’t frost tolerant so if you plant them too early in the season when the nights still get cold, then you may accidentally stunt the growth of your peppers.

-Another reason your peppers may be producing small fruits is that they are not being watered properly.
+Another reason your bell peppers may be producing small fruits is that they are not being watered properly.
 Too little water will certainly cause distress to your plant, but too much water can also cause problems as peppers do not like wet feet.

 Lastly, your soil may not have the proper nutrients needed to support large fruit growth.
-If the pH of the soil is off or the levels of NPK found in the soil are too high or too low, then this can negatively affect your peppers’ fruit production.
+If the pH of the soil is off or the levels of NPK found in the soil are too high or too low, then this can negatively affect your bell peppers’ fruit production.

-Luckily, there are lots of ways that you can care for your pepper plants to encourage them to produce the big and beautiful fruits that you’re looking for.
+Luckily, there are lots of ways that you can care for your bell pepper plants to encourage them to produce the big and beautiful fruits that you’re looking for.
 Let’s take a look at some of those ways.

 The first step in ensuring that your peppers produce large fruits is to make sure that they are planted correctly.

-As I mentioned earlier, peppers that are planted too early in the season can quickly have their growth stunted by cold outdoor temperatures.
+As I mentioned earlier, bell peppers that are planted too early in the season can quickly have their growth stunted by cold outdoor temperatures.

 To have a successful pepper season, don’t plant your peppers outside until nighttime temperatures are consistently above 50 degrees F.

-Next, make sure that your peppers are not planted too close to each other.
+Next, make sure that your bell peppers are not planted too close to each other.
 Plants that are too close together will compete for important resources like water, nutrients, light, and space.

-Peppers should be planted roughly 18 inches apart from one another, or a foot and a half.
+peppers should be planted roughly 18 inches apart from one another, or a foot and a half.
 If you’re not sure you have enough space in your garden for this, then consider planting your peppers in containers so that they have plenty of their own space.

 If you do decide to grow your peppers in containers, then make sure they are planted into the correct size container.